przemektutur/AirRNB/README.md

 I saw Lodgify is searching for machine learning/deep learning/AI engineer and

-as a fast-growing company leading the vacation rental industry with our innovative
+as a fast-growing company leading the vacation rental industry with innovative

 software...
 I thought to prepare in the morning short program which will calculate